USS BENFOLD

 September 26, USS Benfold departed homeport for a three-day underway period off the coast of southern California.

-November 28, The Benfold assisted four stranded mariners in the waters off San Clemente Island while conducting routine training operations.
-DDG 65 returned home Dec.
+November 28, The Benfold assisted four stranded mariners in the waters off San Clemente Island while conducting routine training operations; Returned home on Dec.
 1.

 March 12, 2012 USS Benfold anchored off the coast of La Paz, Mexico, for a four-day port visit.